EMRD95/zabbix-dhcp-pfsense-template/README.md

 Tested of pfSense 2.7.2 and Zabbix 6.4.12

 Works with multiple interfaces.
-Manually adding triggers for the chosen interface necessary (just clone OPT2).
+Manually adding triggers for the chosen interface necessary (just clone "Utilization in percent OPT2 RAW" and change the post processing values).

 /usr/lib/zabbix/externalscripts/scrap.py